Esri/utility-network-properties-extractor/README.md

 ## Compilation Directions
 1. Download the source code
 2. In Visual studio .NET compile the solution
-3.  **The source code was written against Pro SDK 2.7**.
+3.  **The source code was written against ArcGIS Pro SDK 2.7**.
 If using an earlier release, you may have to comment out some sections of code that were introduced at Pro SDK 2.7.
 4. Start up ArcGIS Pro
 5. Open a project and confirm that the "Utility Network Add-in" toolbar is present